DinoHub-SubT/dsta_deploy/docs/deploy-clone.md

 If you wish to remove specific projects:

-    # preview all the available projects available to remove.
+    # preview which submodules will be removed
     subt git rm base -p

     # example, clean common project